Global coverage

 How to promote a change-ready culture

 A change-ready culture begins with engagement.
-Leaders must prioritise collaboration, ensuring that teams are not only aligned with organisational goals but also feel heard and valued.
+Leaders must prioritize collaboration, ensuring that teams are not only aligned with organizational goals but also feel heard and valued.
 Acknowledging individual contributions and celebrating small victories fosters a sense of progress, even in challenging times.
-Gallup research shows that organisations with engaged employees are 21% more profitable than those without.
+Gallup research shows that organizations with engaged employees are 21% more profitable than those without.

 Building a culture of change also involves encouraging innovation and new ideas.
 Leaders who promote openness to change signal to their teams that adaptability is essential to success and that everyone has a role in the organisation’s evolution.